The Spanish Habsburg family tree

 Marrying for love was a luxury the Habsburgs couldn't afford.
 Each union was meticulously planned, a chess move on the grand board of European politics.
 Their primary objective: to solidify and expand their vast empire.
 This strategy, however, had a dark side – a reliance on close relatives as spouses.

 The limited pool of eligible partners within the Habsburg family tree meant that marriages between uncles and nieces, and first cousins, became disturbingly common.
 Out of the eleven Habsburg monarchs who ruled Spain, nine ascended the throne through marriages deemed incestuous by modern standards.
+This causes the odd look of the Spanish Habsburg family tree.

 As a mitigating factor, the people of the 16th and 17th centuries were not aware of the threat of inbreeding.
 As long as the pope gave his blessing to the union, they could not see any obstacles to it.
 Still, I find it hard to comprehend that it was not weird to marry your daughter off to your brother.